devacuk/devacuk.github.io/sessions.md

 **Prerequisites for delegates attending the session:** Web browser on any kind of device.
 Some knowledge of university-level maths; parsers; infoviz will be useful

-### 21. Building a Learner Management System:** a Just In Time approach - Jim Everett, University of Strathclyde
+### 21. Building a Learner Management System, a Just In Time approach - Jim Everett, University of Strathclyde

 **Type of session:** Presentation